UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A Solar PPA is a long-term contract where you pay for the solar-generated power, not the panels themselves.

-A solar Power Purchase Agreement (PPA) is a third-party ownership model where a solar developer installs, owns, and operates the solar system on your property.
-In this arrangement, you are the “host,” and the solar company is the “provider.”
-Instead of paying for the panels themselves, you agree to buy the electricity the system generates, usually at a rate per kilowatt-hour (kWh) that is lower than what your local utility company charges.
-Think of it as a long-term energy contract or financing vehicle rather than a traditional home improvement project.
-It essentially places a mini power plant on your roof that sells you energy directly, bypassing the traditional grid for that portion of your usage.
-Because the developer retains ownership of the equipment, they handle the upfront costs and the ongoing maintenance, making it an accessible entry point into the world of solar energy for many homeowners.
+A Power Purchase Agreement (PPA) is a specific third-party ownership model where a solar developer installs, owns, and operates a solar energy system on your property.
+In this arrangement, you act as the property “host,” while the solar company acts as the “provider.”
+Instead of purchasing the solar panels themselves, you explicitly agree to buy the electricity the system generates at a predetermined rate per kilowatt-hour (kWh).
+This rate is usually lower than what your local utility company charges, providing immediate savings on your monthly energy bills.

 Graphic comparing Solar PPA (pay per kWh) and Solar Lease (pay fixed monthly amount) for home solar.